Top Event Logging Practices Suggested by Cyber Experts

 Business needs: Determine how long logs are needed for investigating incidents or conducting audits.

-Storage capacity: Ensure your log retention policy doesn’t exceed your available storage capacity.
+Storage capacity: Make sure your log retention policy fits your available storage space.

 Monitor Logs on a Regular Basis

-Event logging is only useful if you actively monitor it.
-Don’t just set it up and forget about it—regularly reviewing your logs helps you spot anomalies, detect suspicious patterns, and respond to threats before they escalate.
+Event logging only works if you monitor it regularly.
+Don’t just set it up and forget it.
+Reviewing your logs often helps you spot unusual activity and respond to threats before they get worse.
 Security software can help automate this process.

 Here’s how to monitor your logs effectively: